 You will need:

-GI wire (about 3 meters; thickness—like that of a spaghetti noddle.
-A thinner one is weak.
-The wings won’t form well)
+- GI wire (about 3 millimeters thickness—like that of a spaghetti noddle.
+Thinner wire is too weak, and the wings won’t form well)

 - Wire thickness is expressed in "gauge".
-I selected the following two wires listed below according to the appropriate thickness for this project.
+I selected the wires according to the appropriate thickness for this project.

-Step 1 - Bending and Securing the Intersections or Joints
+Step 1: Bend and Secure the Intersections or Joints

 Now, work on the other wing.
-It looks easier to perform than step 1 but in reality, it is more difficult.
+It looks easier to perform than step one, but in reality, it is more difficult.
 You might need another pair of hands to keep the left wing in place while you are bending the wires to form the right wing.
-When I was working on this, I placed books on the left wings to keep it steady.
+When I was working on this, I placed books on the left wing to keep it steady.

 Using the excess portion of the wire, wrap the midsection by coiling it around all wires that passed through this section.
 This step is vital because it will hold both sides of the wings.
 Using pliers, make sure that the end of the wire is not protruding (it may cause injury to the user).

 You're done with the wires.
-It's time to put the tulle cloth.
+It's time to put on the tulle cloth.

-I used tulle.
-Simply trace the wings on tulle fabric (make about 1 cm allowance from the wire), cut and sew it.
+For fabric, I used tulle.
+Simply trace the wings on the tulle fabric (make about 1 cm allowance from the wire), cut and sew it.
 To hide the stitches, I lined it with a glittered glue stick.
 This will serve another purpose of securing the tulle fabric on the wires.

-With a paint brush, apply white glue on the fabric.
-Then sprinkle glitters.
+With a paintbrush, apply white glue to the fabric.
+Then, sprinkle on the glitter.